Let’s begin with some of the tools you will need:

 - Development Accelerator.
 If you are building everything from scratch, stop.
 Consider a development accelerator like Nonlinear’s Keystone for Sitecore to drastically cut development costs.

 - Web Drivers / Integration Tests.
-Selenium, PhantonJS are our favorites, but any tool that can let you drive a web browser is invaluable for integration and regression testing of Sitecore websites and the Sitecore Experience Editor.
+Selenium, PhantonJS are our favourites, but any tool that can let you drive a web browser is invaluable for integration and regression testing of Sitecore websites and the Sitecore Experience Editor.

 1. Building the Automation Suite